dsrw/enu/docs/book/intro/config.md

 - `dock_icon_size`: Size of the icons in the dock.
 DPI is currently ignored, so hidpi screens will require a higher number.

-- `world_prefix`: The base name that Enu will use when creating or loading a new level.
+- `world`: An Enu world is a collection of levels.
 Set to `tutorial` by default.
+  If the world doesn't exist, it will be created.

-- `world`: The world/project to load.
-Change this to create a new world.
-By default, this will be the `world_prefix` plus `-` and a number.
+- `level`: The level to load.
+Change this to create a new level, or load an existing one.
+By default, this will be `world` plus `-` and a number.
 Set to `tutorial-1` by default.

 - `show_stats`: Show FPS and other stats. `false` by default.